august-ra/long-division-react/README.md

+# Long Division

+The project draws division with two digits (dividend on divisor) and finds a result of operation.
+The result could be integer or float/real value or value with a periodic part after a delimiter.

-# React + TypeScript + Vite
+It uses template `React + TypeScript + Vite`.\

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: